satish-shravan/BookSwap/README.md

 have a wider network and we know people who would like to buy, sell or swap our books.
 So we came up with an idea, a centralized platform (android application) where people could buy, sell or swap books.

+### Conclusion :
+Thus, we conclude that we have identified the problem statement and achieved a satisfying solution for it by successfully developing a de-centralized platform, an android application, wherein user within their nearby area can sell/buy or swap books with each other and thus eliminating the problem of buying new books every time.